enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-ii.md

 }
 ```

 Let's say we have a `pokemon` collection where each pokémon has a base `power` field and an `age` field.
-To get the actual power of each pokémon we need to calculate the product of the `power` and `age` fields (the power of each pokemon increases with its age).
+To get the actual power of each pokémon we need to calculate the product of the `power` and `age` fields (the power of each pokémon increases with its age).

 Example documents:
 ```javascript